TACC/Lmod/docs/source/130_spider_cache.rst

 How to decide how many system cache directories to have
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The answer to this question depends on which machines "owns" which modulefiles.
+Many sites have a single location where their modulefiles are stored.
+In this case a single system cache file is all that is required.

-It is about which machines "owns" which modulefiles.
-At TACC, we have two different locations of files.
-Most of our modulefiles are stored on a local disk.
-Some others are stored in a shared location.
-So in our case, Lmod sees two cache directories.
-Each node builds a spider cache of the modulefiles it "owns" and a single mode (we call it master) builds a cache for the shared location.
+At TACC, we need two system cache files because we have two different locations of files: one in the shared location and one on a local disk.
+So in our case Lmod sees two cache directories.
+Each node builds a spider cache of the modulefiles it "owns" and a single node (we call it master) builds a cache for the shared location.

 What directories to specify?